Existing clients

 There are also questions around how pressure and coercion might be identified and assessed.
 Encouraging a relative with a poor quality of life to consider assisted dying may be well meaning and in their apparent best interests, but at what point does suggestion become pressure?
 Additionally, how can the needs of the individual be safeguarded against relatives with concerns about increasing care costs eroding potential inheritance or the “burden” of providing physical care is becoming too much for them?
 With so many potential “risk” scenarios, this deceptively straightforward issue takes on a different complexion.

-From a procedural perspective, prominent political figures, such as Labour MP Dianne Abbott and Conservative MP Sir Edward Leigh have expressed concerns over the pace at which the Bill has moved from initial publication to its second reading, as they believe that it hasn't given adequate time for scrutiny and debate.
-Additionally, they are uneasy at the experience-levels of the MPs who'll carry the responsibility for making this landmark decision.
+From a procedural perspective, prominent political figures, such as Labour MP Dianne Abbott and Conservative MP Sir Edward Leigh have expressed concerns over the pace at which the Bill has moved from initial publication to its second reading, as they believe that it has not given adequate time for scrutiny and debate.
+Additionally, they are uneasy at the experience-levels of the MPs who will carry the responsibility for making this landmark decision.
 There are more new MPs in the Commons than ever before, many who have been in their new roles only a matter of months.
 This is also the first private members bill of the current parliamentary session, meaning that many MPs are engaging with this process for the first time.

 Assisted dying globally